nikunjlad/Text-to-Image-Metamorphosis-using-AttnGANs/README.md

 python main.py --cfg cfg/eval_bird.yml --gpu 1
 ```
 to generate examples from captions in files listed in <b>"/data/birds/example_filenames.txt"</b>.
 Results are saved to <b>/output/samples/</b> directory.
-- Input your own sentence in <b>"/data/birds/example_captions.txt">/b> if you wannt to generate images from customized sentences.
+- Input your own sentence in <b>"/data/birds/example_captions.txt"</b> if you wannt to generate images from customized sentences.

+NOTE: Use -1 value for the gpu argunment, if you don't have GPU on your system and want to use CPU.
+Else, mention the GPU id on which to execute your code.
+In either case, your system will fall back to CPU if no GPU's are detected.

 ## Results &nbsp;